 Put your emotion and feeling into the sentences as you say them.
 Record yourself and listen to the playback.
 How convincing are you?

-The type of audience you have.
-Are they young and energetic or an older audience?
+• type of audience (young and energetic or older?)

 Volume as a Tool